whitphx-dev/meowcli-dev/README.md

 # meowcli

 A tiny CLI that prints cat sounds.

+Get greeted by cute cats in your termnial! 🐾

-Purfect for first OSS PRs.
+Purrfect for first OSS PRs.

 ## Usage